• Skip to primary navigation

 The following is a detailed photo tutorial on how to make sesame peanut noodles.
 Scroll down if you'd prefer to skip right to the recipe.

 • Start by cooking your pasta according to the package directions.
-Drain it when it's finished, then toss it with a dash of oil to prevent sticking.
+Drain it into a colander when it's finished, then toss it with a dash of oil to prevent sticking.

 • While the pasta cooks, make the sauce by whisking peanut butter, soy sauce, rice vinegar, maple syrup, and sesame oil together in a small bowl.
-Thin the mixture with some water, so it's a bit on the runny side.
+Thin the mixture with some water to make it pourable.

-• Now heat up some oil in a skillet, and add the tofu.
+• Now heat up some oil in a skillet, and add cubed tofu.
 Pan fry the cubes for about 5 minutes on each side, until they're lightly browned and crispy.

 Tofu in a Skillet for Making Sesame Peanut Noodles

-• Push the tofu to the side of the skillet, then add the garlic, ginger, and white parts of your scallions.
-Cook them up very briefly, until they become very fragrant.
+• Heat up a bit more oil in the skillet, then add the garlic, ginger, and white parts of your scallions.
+Cook the aromatics very briefly, until they become very fragrant.

 • Toss everything a few times and cook it just until it's hot.